defactor-com/documentation/docs/introduction/defactor-toolkit.md

 ## Pools

-**Pools** is a lending and borrowing platform that enables the creation of liquidity pools using real-world assets (RWA) as collateral.
+**Pools** is a supplying and borrowing platform that enables the creation of liquidity pools using real-world assets (RWA) as collateral.
 This tool allows businesses to lock their assets and access liquidity in a decentralized manner.

 **Key Features:**